workers-safety-ca/workers-safety-website/content/communications/Injured Workers Day - June 1st, 2024.md

 This year - whether you can attend an in-person event or not - we are asking for people to pledge support for the **Ontario Federation of Labour's** [**Injured Workers' Bill of Rights**](https://ofl.ca/action/injured-workers-bill-of-rights/).

-It demands the Province of Ontario to enshrine basic protections for those who are injured and made ill at work, including important items like:
+It demands the Province of Ontario to enshrine basic protections for those who are injured and made ill at work, including important changes like:
 * WSIB coverage for all workers
 * unimpeded access to healthcare
 * outlawing deeming/phantom jobs